anttesoriero/MitigationsRepository/README.md

 # Mitigation's Repository
+#### Team River Otters - Project O.P.R.A.H.
-Software Engineering Project at Rowan University with Professor Jack Myers
+Software Engineering Project at Rowan University with Professor [Jack Myers](http://jackmyers.info).

 ## Description
 Once identified, a cybersecurity risk requires an appropriate response.
 The implementation of a countermeasure or security control to reduce the risk to an acceptable level is known as risk mitigation, one of the four responses to risk.
 Security controls fall into five types: directive, preventative, detective, corrective, and recovery.
 Additionally, controls organize into three categories: administrative, physical, or technical.
 Implementation of specific controls may result in the reduction of multiple risks.
 Mitigation may also require the repeated application or slight modification to particular machines in a system.